 Integrated Context Analysis (ICA)

 An increasingly common occurrence, the “lean season” happens in years of intense heat and drought, typically between June and August.
 The lean season is associated with the hottest time of the year, when food insecurity rises sharply and communities require humanitarian assistance to meet food and nutrition needs.
-Overgrazing, erosion, cutting of vegetation for firewood, and biodiversity loss combine to further degrade surrounding ecosystems.
+Overgrazing, erosion, the cutting of vegetation for firewood, and biodiversity loss combine to further degrade surrounding ecosystems.

 Seasonal Livelihood Programming (SLP)

-The well-being and sometimes the survival of individuals and households in these scenarios require food assistance and even cash payments.
+The well-being, and sometimes the survival, of individuals and households in these scenarios requires food assistance and even cash payments.
 Gender equity is a key consideration in this planning process.
-Partnerships are also a critical part of the “Seasonal Livelihood Programming (SLP), given the importance of coordinated efforts to provide relief and avoid a humanitarian crisis.
+Partnerships are also a critical part of Seasonal Livelihood Programming (SLP), given the importance of coordinated efforts to provide relief and avoid a humanitarian crisis.

 Community-Based Participatory Planning (CBPP)

-Community-Based Participatory Planning (CBPP) encompasses perhaps most critical component in developing and maintaining different projects in WFP-Chad’s Integrated Resilience Programme.
+Community-Based Participatory Planning (CBPP) encompasses perhaps the most critical component in developing and maintaining different projects in WFP-Chad’s Integrated Resilience Programme.

 Nutrition